j2gl/my-env-configs/git-configuration/sign-commits-gpg.md

 # To kill the daemon
 gpgconf --kill all

-# To ask for the key passwor try to do a signing test
+# To ask for the key password, try to do a signing test
 echo 'it works' | gpg --clearsign gpg --sign --armor --detach-sig --default-key 2C41843BFBD92A71 input.txt